LearnOnDemandSystems/docs/lod/life-cycle-actions.md

 - **Delay**: allows you to introduce a delay between the moment the life cycle event occurs and the action is executed.

 - **Error Action**: controls how Lab on Demand will handle errors that occur when executing this action.
 All errors are logged against the lab instance by default.
 You can also choose to notify the user about the error or to end the lab.
-To prevent users from losing their work, only events early in the lifecycle (buld, bulding, running, etc) allow you to end the lab when an error occurs.
+To prevent users from losing their work, only events early in the lifecycle (build, building, running, etc) allow you to end the lab when an error occurs.

 ## Send Web Request